 What insight can you provide about life as a bodyguard?

-Life as a bodyguard is often depicted in books, films and on TV as a glamorous career, whilst you do get to go places, meet people and do things that most people can only dream of; it’s hard work and can of course be dangerous.
+Life as a bodyguard is often depicted in books, films and on TV as a glamorous career, whilst you do get to go places, meet people and do things that most people can only dream of; it’s hard work and can, of course, be dangerous.
 Long hours on your feet remaining alert to everyone, everything and any possible threats, anticipating ‘what-if’, thinking two or three steps ahead of the principal’s next request or unplanned event.
 Juggling discreet communications to the rest of the team, driver, PA, house manager and residential security team – if you’re lucky enough to work in a team and not be alone.
 Often working without much food and rest for several days or weeks, working irregular hours, spending lots of time away from family and friends.
 It’s certainly not easy, nor is it an easy career to get into and make a success of.
 The private security industry is flooded, with just over 14,000 SIA licensed bodyguards (Sept 2017) with a very small percentage of those in full-time employment.
 The rest are competing for what little work is advertised; it’s often not a case of what you know, but whom.

 Any myths that you’d like to debunk?

 The size of a bodyguard does not matter, it’s their ability, professionalism and integrity that does.
 Close protection in the UK is more about using your brain than brawn.
-Of course, you have to be fit and healthy, but you also need to be able to converse with royalty and heads of state, and remain calm under intense pressure or conflict at times.
-Being a bodyguard is not for the feint hearted, nor the impatient.
+Of course, you have to be fit and healthy, but you also need to be able to converse with royalty and heads of state and remain calm under intense pressure or conflict at times.
+Being a bodyguard is not for the faint-hearted, nor the impatient.
 There is a lot of research and planning involved for many different scenarios or events that may never actually materialise, and lots of waiting around; yet you must remain 100% alert and on form at all times, your principal’s life and safety depends on it!